differentpla-net/differentpla-net.github.io/_posts/2021/2021-12-09-k3s-raspi-iscsi.md

 <div class="callout callout-info" markdown="span">
-Aside: you can probably use node labels and selectors so that iSCSI-using containers are only scheduled on iSCSI-having nodes.
+Aside: you can probably use node labels and selectors so that iSCSI-using containers are only scheduled on nodes that have `open-scsi` installed.
 </div>

 ## Mount the volume